Generalstab des Heeres [German General Staff]; Berlin, 1942

-However, the German High Command continued to put together detailed secret information for any future invasion/occupation of Britain.
+However, the German High Command continued to put together detailed secret information for any future invasion and occupation of Britain.

-Included in these preparations was the German set of 2 large-scale, 1:10000 (about 6 inches to the mile), street plans of Barrow, each approximately 20 x 28 inches, 51 x 72 cms, folded as issued.
+Included in these preparations was the German set of 4 large-scale, 1:10000 (about 6 inches to the mile), street plans of Oldham, each approximately 20 x 28 inches, 51 x 72 cms, folded as issued.

 These detailed maps, showing individual buildings and houses, were based on British 1930s Ordnance Survey material, adapted and reprinted in WW2 Berlin for military operational purposes.

 Areas of strategic importance, or potential targets for ground or air attack, were identified and marked with coloured symbols with key additional information in German provided in the margins.

 In very good unmarked condition, with the slightest touch of wear in some of the folds.

 Of immense local interest to the area, these rare street plans were issued in Berlin in 1941/42 in the German's major wartime planning work Militargeographische Einzelangaben uber England(Military/geographical Single Targets across England).

 Item reference RS-3905.

 (GB pounds sterling) plus postage and insurance as below